Qumulo/daily-storage-reports-app/readme.md

 # Daily Storage Reports Readme

+# Deprecation Notice

+This software will shortly be deprecated and archived.
+If you have any issues, please reach out to [Michael Kade](mailto:mkade@qumulo.com) directly.

 The Daily Storage Report is a standalone python flask app that uses the Qumulo API, CSVs, and SQLite to report on your Qumulo cluster(s) capacity and activity.

 **NOTE** Daily Storage Reports requires **Python Version 3.4.11**